Vic: Claimant Prepares & Serves Payment Claim

 A claimant can make a payment claim on the respondent for:

-- There is no entitlement to claim damages for breach of contract.
-Also if the contract price exceeds $150,000 and the contract includes a dispute resolution clause there are restrictions on the amount you can claim for disputed variations.
-These important and complex exclusions are fully detailed under the heading Variation Claims and Excluded Amounts.
-Variation Claims and Excluded Amounts.
+- A claim for damages for breach of contract.
+Also if the contract price exceeds $150,000 and the contract includes a dispute resolution clause there are restrictions on the amount claimable for disputed variations.
+These important and complex exclusions are fully detailed under the heading Excluded Amounts and Variation Claims.

 - A construction contract between parties to the extent that it forms part of a loan agreement, a contract of guarantee or a contract of insurance under which a recognised financial institution undertakes to lend or repay an amount lent; guarantee payment of an amount owing or repayment of an amount lent; or provide an indemnity relating to construction work carried out or related goods and services supplied.